 In August, Governor Tony Evers signed an executive order to formally set a statewide goal of 100% clean energy by 2050, and to establish an Office of Sustainability & Clean Energy within the Department of Administration.

 Similar to the transition to clean energy ushered in by President Obama’s proposed Clean Power Plan, which established the first ever limits on carbon emissions from power plants, Gov. Evers’ leadership will help enable Wisconsin’s clean energy transformation, as no transformation begins without recognizing the need for change and enabling the changes necessary.
 Gov. Evers’ executive order ends an era of inaction and climate change denial under the Walker Administration and positions the state to take a proactive role to influence the energy sector actions necessary in Wisconsin.

 The executive order holds the state to a goal of using carbon-free energy for electricity by 2050.
-To reach that goal, the Office of Clean Energy and Sustainability will act as a hub to coordinate efforts by the state and utilities to meet clean energy goals and carry out the carbon reduction pledge outlined in the 2015 Paris Climate Accord.
+To reach that goal, the Office of Sustainability & Clean Energy will act as a hub to coordinate efforts by the state and utilities to meet clean energy goals and carry out the carbon reduction pledge outlined in the 2015 Paris Climate Accord.

 The executive order also charges the Office with promoting workforce training in the clean energy sector and setting energy efficiency and renewable energy standards for state buildings.

 This comes after Gov. Evers signed onto the U.S. Climate Alliance in February, which commits Wisconsin to carbon reduction goals in the coming years.
 Additionally, local communities from Milwaukee to La Crosse have passed measures committing to 100% carbon-free electricity by 2050.